Seudat mitzvah: Seudat Shabbat and Seudat Yom Tov

 These include three meals on the Sabbath, as well as two (dinner and lunch) on each festival day making four each (outside Israel) for Shavuot, Rosh HaShana, Sukkot, two each for Shemini Atzeret and Simchat Torah, eight (outside Israel) for Passover.
 The Passover Seders are seudot mitzvah.
 Except for Seudah Shlishit (the "third meal" of Shabbat) all of these meals are preceded by Kiddush (the blessing, made over wine, recognizing the holiness of the day).
 If one recites Kiddush, Jewish law states that one must immediately eat the seudah in the same place that he heard/recited Kiddush.
 At Shabbat meals, it is customary to sing Zemirot (songs), learn Torah (as at meals in general) and discuss the week's portion of Scripture.

+Seudah HaMafseket

-Seudah HaMafseketSeudah HaMafseket is the "separating meal" eaten before the fasts of Yom Kippur and Tisha B'Av.
+Seudah HaMafseket is the "separating meal" eaten before the fasts of Yom Kippur and Tisha B'Av.

-The pre-Yom Kippur meal is a festive meal, which may include meat.
+The pre-Yom Kippur meal is a festive meal, which may include meat, such as Kreplach.

 At the pre-Tisha B'Av meal it is forbidden to eat meat, wine, or more than one cooked food.
 Alcoholic beverages should be avoided.
 The meal is eaten sitting on the ground or a low seat.
 It is customary to eat a hardboiled egg, and also a piece of bread dipped into ashes, and to say, "This is the Tisha B'Av meal."
 During the meal, three men should not sit together so they will not have to recite the Grace after Meals as a group.
-None of these restrictions apply when Tisha B'Av occurs on Shabbat or Sunday."Tisha BeAv: The Fast of the Ninth of Av", Ahavat Israel, accessed March 16, 2006.
+None of these restrictions apply when Tisha B'Av occurs on Shabbat or Sunday.